pablocasares/zz-cep/docs/configuration/multi_tenant.md

 toc: false
 ---

-The Cep service has a multi tenant mode, on this mode it prefix the `application.id` automatically on all the Kafka topics, except the bootstraper and the metrics topic.
+The Cep service has a multi tenant mode, on this mode it prefix the `application.id` automatically on all the Kafka topics, except the bootstrapper and the metrics topic.

 On this mode when you define a processing model, for example: